 Plantar plate tear - treatment with a spring plate

 The plantar plate is a broad, firm pad of tissue found on the plantar surface of the metatarsal phalangeal joint.
 The plantar plate is often referred to as a ligament but is actually firm fibro-cartilage and resembles the menisci of the knee.
-Plantar plate is incorporated into the plantar aspect of the metatarsal phalngeal joint capsule and acts as an anchor point for a number of muscles that cross the metatarsal phalangeal joint.
+Plantar plate is incorporated into the plantar aspect of the metatarsal phalangeal joint capsule and acts as an anchor point for a number of muscles that cross the metatarsal phalangeal joint.
 The most common location for a plantar plate tear is the 2nd metatarsal phalangeal joint. (#4 on the image above)

 Tears of the plantar plate are categorized as acute or chronic.
-In my 30 years of practice I can count on one hand the number of acute tear of the plantar plate that I have treated.
+In my 30 years of practice, I can count on one hand the number of acute tears of the plantar plate that I have treated.
 Chronic tears of the plantar plate do appear more commonly.
 Chronic plantar plate tears are the result of repetitive load bearing of the forefoot and fatigue of the plantar plate.
 Chronic tears result in displacement of the toe in the sagital plane which results in a hammer toe, or in the transverse plane that results in deviation of the toe against an adjacent toe.
-In long term chronic plantar plate tears, subluxation of the toe does occur.
+In long-term chronic plantar plate tears, subluxation of the toe does occur.
 Subluxation is the term used to described dislocation of the metatarsal phalangeal joint.